-- A. 5,000 square feet where lot is served by public water and/or water supply. - B. Lot width shall be measured along roadway.
-Lot widths shall be measured along a designated federal, state, county, or township road or along a private road which is 22 feet wide, has a 66 foot wide easement, and a minimum six inch gravel base. - C. For waterfront lots, see subsection (4), below. - D. The front setback is measured from the ordinary High Water Mark, see Section 102NN. - E. The closest 1/8 line opposite subject body of water. - F. Minimum lot width measured along high water mark.
-Property located entirely within a Lakeshore and River 1,2, and 3 zoning district cannot be split off without the water frontage required in this section (see above) in each of these districts unless said parcel has no water frontage in which case, the water frontage requirement is waived in favor of an equivalent amount of both acreage and road frontage. - G. For building purposes, front setbacks shall be a distance of 25' from the right of way line of all public roads, private roads, and road easements, but in no case shall exceed 60' from the centerline of an existing road or easement and further, in no case shall a right of way be built upon and remove all current text contrary to this. - H. Property lines adjoining designated alleys and walkways, shall be deemed to be "rear lot lines" and NOT as front lines such as those adjoining a road.
+- A. 5,000 square feet where lot is served by public water and sewer. - B. Lot width shall be measured along roadway.
+Lot widths shall be measured along a designated federal, state, county, or township road or along a private road which is 22 feet wide, has a 66 foot wide easement, and a minimum six inch gravel base. - C. For waterfront lots, see subsection (4), below. - D. The front setback is measured from the ordinary High Water Mark. - E. The closest lot line opposite subject body of water. - F. Minimum lot width measured along high water mark.
+A parcel located entirely within a Lakeshore and River 1, 2, and 3 zoning district cannot be divided without the water frontage required in this section (see above) in each of these districts unless said parcel has no water frontage.
+In that event, the water frontage requirement is waived in favor of an equivalent amount of both acreage and road frontage. - G. For building purposes, front setbacks shall be a distance of 25' from the right of way line of all public roads, private roads, and road easements, but shall not exceed 60' from the centerline of an existing road or easement.
+No right of way shall be built upon. - H. Property lines adjoining designated alleys and walkways, shall be deemed to be "rear lot lines" and not as front lot lines such as those adjoining a road. - I. Single-family dwellings and mobile homes may be located in the Resource Production and Agricultural Districts on minimum lots sizes of 2-5 acres providing they meet all of the requirements (See Section 4.06 G. & H.) - 2.
+In all districts, the minimum lot size and lot width regulations do not apply to any nonconforming parcel of land shown as a lot in a recorded plat, or described in a deed or land contract executed and delivered prior to the effective date of this Ordinance.

-- 2. In all districts, the minimum lot size and lot width regulations do not apply to any nonconforming parcel of land shown as lot in a recorded plat, or described in a deed or land contract executed and delivered prior to the effective date of this Ordinance. - 3.
-Any portion of a lot or portion of a parcel, which, through a lease agreement exceeding 90 days in length, is separated from a larger parcel of land, will for zoning purposes, be considered a land division.
+- 3. Any portion of a lot or portion of a parcel, which, through a lease agreement exceeding 90 days in length, is separated from a larger parcel of land, will for zoning purposes, be considered a land division.
 As such, all lot line setbacks must be met, all lot line depth requirements must be met, and all square foot requirements set forth in this section. - 4.
-Waterfront lots are subject to the following requirements: - a.
-Any building or structures within Districts Residential 1, Residential 2, Rural Residential, Resource Production, Timber Production, Public Land, Agricultural, Commercial, Industrial, and Town abutting any body of water, including, but not limited to, inland lakes, rivers, streams, creeks, impoundments, and Lake Michigan, shall maintain a minimum setback of 50 feet from ordinary high water mark.
-All uses shall be subject to this setback except marinas, boat liveries, bathing facilities, fishing piers, commercial fishing docks, recreational docks, and associated facilities when located and designed so as not to unreasonably interfere with, degrade or decrease the enjoyment of existing uses and water resources. - b.
-Any building or structure within Districts Lakeshore and River 1, Lakeshore and River 2, or Lakeshore and River 3 abutting any body of water, including, but not limited to, inland lakes, rivers, streams, creeks, impoundments, and Lake Michigan, shall maintain a minimum setback from the ordinary high water mark as follows:
+Waterfront lots are subject to the following requirements (also see Section 12.05): - (a) Any building or structures within Districts Residential 1, Residential 2, Rural Residential, Resource Production, Timber Production, Public Land, Agricultural, Commercial, Industrial, and Town abutting any body of water, including, but not limited to, inland lakes, rivers, streams, creeks, impoundments, and Lake Michigan, shall maintain a minimum setback of 50 feet from ordinary high water mark.
+All uses shall be subject to this setback except marinas, boat liveries, bathing facilities, fishing piers, commercial fishing docks, recreational docks, and associated facilities when located and designed so as not to unreasonably interfere with, degrade or decrease the enjoyment of existing uses and water resources. - (b) Any building or structure within Districts Lakeshore and River 1, Lakeshore and River 2, or Lakeshore and River 3 abutting any body of water, including, but not limited to, inland lakes, rivers, streams, creeks, impoundments, and Lake Michigan, shall maintain a minimum setback from the ordinary high water mark as follows:

-Lakeshore and River 1 50 feet Lakeshore and River 2 50 feet Lakeshore and River 3 50 feet for parcel in a recorded subdivision Lakeshore and River 3 75 feet for parcel not in a recorded subdivision c.
-In the Natural River Plan District only, any building must be located at least 100 feet from the Ordinary High Water mark, and all structures must be set back at least 50 feet from the top of the bluff.
-A 100 foot vegetation strip must be maintained on both sides of the river, pursuant to the Fox River Natural River Plan.
+Lakeshore and River 1 50 feet Lakeshore and River 2 50 feet

+Lakeshore and River 3 50 feet for parcel in a recorded subdivision Lakeshore and River 3 75 feet for parcel not in a recorded subdivision